albertopetrache/Wi-Fi-Controlled-Car-from-an-Android-application-using-ESP8266/README.md

 For the power circuit, I chose to use two voltage regulators: an LM1086IT-3.3 to provide a stable 3.3V supply and an LM7805 to provide a stable 5V supply.
 The LM1086IT-3.3 regulator is used to power the ESP-01 Wi-Fi module, which operates at 3.3V, while the LM7805 is used to power the other components.
 Both regulators are powered by six AA batteries, each supplying 1.5V, for a total of 9V.
 For the four DC motors, a separate power supply consisting of four AA batteries (1.5V each, providing 6V in total) was selected.

+![image](https://github.com/user-attachments/assets/47839563-4c5d-4601-96b9-67567f62ec55)

 I have implemented two distinct activities for the Android application.
-The first activity represents the application's startup screen, where the IP address and port are entered, while in the second one, I have included buttons for transmitting commands
+The first activity represents the application's startup screen, where the IP address and port are entered, while in the second one, I have included buttons for transmitting commands.

-![image](https://github.com/user-attachments/assets/47839563-4c5d-4601-96b9-67567f62ec55)

 ![image](https://github.com/user-attachments/assets/235e1265-170d-46ce-a999-303ad1a066df)